Denis Makarov

-Denis Yevgenyevich Makarov (Дени́с Евге́ньевич Мака́ров; born 18 February 1998) is a Russian professional footballer who plays as a right midfielder for Dynamo Moscow.
+Denis Yevgenyevich Makarov (Дени́с Евге́ньевич Мака́ров; born 18 February 1998) is a Russian professional footballer who plays as a right midfielder for Krylia Sovetov Samara.

 Club career

-He made his debut in the Russian Professional Football League for FC Orenburg-2 on 27 July 2017 in a game against FC Chelyabinsk.
+He made his debut in the Russian Professional Football League for Orenburg-2 on 27 July 2017 in a game against Chelyabinsk.

-He made his Russian Football National League debut for FC Neftekhimik Nizhnekamsk on 7 July 2019 in a game against FC Mordovia Saransk.
+He made his Russian Football National League debut for Neftekhimik Nizhnekamsk on 7 July 2019 in a game against Mordovia Saransk.

-On 6 January 2020 he signed a 3.5-year contract with FC Rubin Kazan.
-He made his Russian Premier League debut for Rubin on 1 March 2020 in a game against FC Tambov.
+On 6 January 2020 he signed a 3.5-year contract with Rubin Kazan.
+He made his Russian Premier League debut for Rubin on 1 March 2020 in a game against Tambov.
 He substituted Khvicha Kvaratskhelia in the 89th minute.
 He scored his first RPL goal on 5 July 2020 in a 1–0 victory over FC Orenburg.

 On 6 August 2021, he signed a five-year contract with Dynamo Moscow.
 He was voted player of the month by Dynamo fans for December 2021.

+On 27 January 2026, Makarov moved to Kayserispor in Turkey.

+On 1 July 2026, Makarov signed a one-season contract with Krylia Sovetov Samara.